Mikan95/42-Tronc-Commun/notes/born2beroot.md

 	- Controls the behavior of specific applications or processes by defining security profiles.
 	- Specifies what resources an application is allowed to access, which files it can read or write, and what system calls it can make.
 	- Protects against vulnerabilities or malicious activities within individual applications.

+### Partitions and Logical Volume Management (LVM)
+**A partition** is a logically divided section of a computer's hard drive or storage device.
+It is treated as an independent unit, and each partition can have its own file system and operating system.
+Partitions are used to organize and manage data on a storage device more efficiently.

+**Logical Volume Management** (LVM) is a system that provides a higher-level, flexible way of managing disk space compared to traditional partitioning.

+##### LVMs
+1. **Physical Volumes (PV):**
+	- Physical volumes are the actual storage devices or partitions (like hard drives or partitions on hard drives) that contribute to the LVM setup.

+1. **Volume Groups (VG):**
+	- Volume groups are created by combining one or more physical volumes.
+These can span multiple physical disks.
+	- Volume groups act as a pool of storage from which logical volumes are created.

+1. **Logical Volumes (LV):**
+	- Logical volumes are created within volume groups and are analogous to partitions in traditional partitioning schemes.
+	- Unlike partitions, logical volumes can easily be resized, moved, or even span multiple physical volumes.

+1. **File Systems:**
+	- File systems are then created on these logical volumes, allowing for the storage and retrieval of files.

+In summary, LVM introduces a layer of abstraction between the physical storage devices (or partitions) and the file systems.
+This abstraction allows for **more flexibility in managing storage space**.
+You can dynamically resize logical volumes, add new physical volumes to a volume group, or create snapshots for backup purposes, all without disrupting the existing data.

+**Traditional partitions have fixed sizes, and once you allocate space to them, changing their sizes or adding new partitions can be challenging.**
+LVM provides a dynamic and more versatile way to manage storage, making it easier to adapt to changing needs in terms of space allocation on a system.